March 31, 2016

 In groups, create a dramatic script based on the ideas within a given text.
 Do not script word for word.
 The idea is to get off the page and represent the idea in the students’ own words.

+For a great resource for critical thinking activities that is instantly usable in your class and includes full assessment rubrics and more, pick up a copy of our Critical Thinking Companion.
 Allowing students room to think deeply and discuss openly during critical thinking activities is the key to them taking true responsibility for the learning.
 Through these kinds of activities we foster real thinkers and life-long learners.

 - The Ultimate Guide to Critical Thinking

 - 10 Great Critical Thinking Activities That Engage Your Students

 - Here Are Some Critical Thinking Exercises That Will Blow Your Learners’ Minds